dayton-outar/glif/algos/js/codility/caterpillar/COUNTRIANGLES.md

 - $A[Q] + A[R] > A[P]$,
 - $A[R] + A[P] > A[Q]$.

 The important takeaway is that _the sum of any two numbers of the triplet must be greater than any one of the numbers in the triplet_.
 This is basically what is being expressed in the condition for a triplet being _triangular_.
+(Take note of this observation from CodeTrading YouTube Channel[^1])

 The provided use case outlines the _triangular triplets_ found from the unordered array, `A`.
 What if the array was ordered?
 It would look like this `[1, 2, 5, 8, 10, 12]`.
 Upon the first iteration of the nested loop, the first 3 elements would fail to meet the condition of being a _triangular triplet_ because $1 + 2$ is not greater than $5$.
 The _triangular triplets_ found from the ordered array are: (2, 3, 4), (2, 3, 5), (2, 4, 5) and (3, 4, 5).
 These _triangular triplets_ still match up to the values stated from the _triangular triplets_ in the problem definition.
 See the table below mapping them.